nikitavoloboev/moonbit/README.md

 ## iPad

-I mostly use my iPad for drawing & sketching with [Procreate](https://procreate.art) & playing [Chess](https://lichess.org).
+I mostly use my iPad for drawing & sketching with [Procreate](https://procreate.art) and Apple Pencil.
+I also enjoy using it as second screen with [Sidecar](https://support.apple.com/en-me/HT210380) and playing [Chess](https://lichess.org).

 <a align="center" href="https://github.com/nikitavoloboev/my-ios#readme">
     <img width="400" heigth="400" src="https://i.imgur.com/F3Wgb7W.jpg"></a>

-Most apps on my iPad are the same as ones on my phone.
+Most apps on my iPad are identical to my phone.
 The few apps that are iPad specific are:

 - [Procreate](https://procreate.art) - Draw.
 - [Pixave](http://www.littlehj.com/ios/) - Image organizer.

 ## Games

-I don't play games often but the games I do like to play on iOS are usually puzzles.
+I prefer using PS4 for playing games as the games there are much better.
+There were a few games on iOS I did like though.

 - [Lichess](https://itunes.apple.com/us/app/lichess-online-chess/id968371784?mt=8) - Chess game with multiplayer and puzzles.
 - [Shapeuku](https://itunes.apple.com/nl/app/shapeuku-shape-puzzle-game/id1406128582?l=en&mt=8) - Shape puzzle game.